-Dog Obedience Classes and Workshops
+Dog Training Classes and Workshops

 Pet Connections™ strives to be a leader in the education of dogs and their handlers, whether the goal is to have a great family dog or a highly-trained therapy dog to work in the community or in your therapy practice.

 Includes training mat (handmade by Pet Connections)

 Spring 2017 Session runs on Saturdays, April 8 – May 27